AlirezaOmrani95/CV_Checker/README.md

 Once everything is set up, you can run the script to compare a CV against a job description.

 ### Command-line Arguments
---cv: Path to the CV file (can be a URL or local file).
+`--cv`: Path to the CV file (can be a URL or local file).
 Accepts PDF, DOC/DOCX, XLS/XLSX, PPT/PPTX, and HWP/HWPX formats.

---learn_mode: Choose between zero-shot or one-shot learning modes.
+`--learn_mode`: Choose between `zero-sho`t or `one-shot` learning modes.

---model_type: Select the model to use.
-For example, `google/gemma-3-27b-it:free` or any other model listed in the free_model_names.txt file.
+`--model_type`: Select the model to use.
+For example, `google/gemma-3-27b-it:free` or any other model listed in the `free_model_names.txt` file.

 ### Example Command
 ```bash